-As per the section on main objectives, throughout the first part of our research, we have reproduced estimates of energy density of the SGWB from [6] and [7] using corresponding methods in [18] and [17] respectively.
-By repeating the simulations with different mass distributions and merger rate values, we have decoded the dependance of the estimates on uncertainties in merger rate as a function of mass [17, 18].
+As per the section on main objectives, throughout the first part of our research, we have reproduced estimates of energy density of the SGWB from [6] and [7] using corresponding methods in [18] and [17] respectively and corresponding tools in [20] and [21] respectively.
+By repeating the simulations with different mass distributions and merger rate values, we have quantified the dependence of the estimates on uncertainties in merger rate as a function of mass [17, 18].
 We have looked at the degree to which these estimates agree with each other, calculated specific observation times and instances of reasonable agreement between these methods, as well as impacts of uncertainties on potential constraints that can be applied to the SGWB's energy density [17, 18].
-We have also initiated the process of inputting priors into the Callister method in the same way that they are utilized in the Regimbau method to allow for a greater comparison between the two methodologies [17, 18].
+We have begun inputting priors into the Callister method in the same way that they are utilized in the Regimbau method to allow for a greater comparison between the two methodologies [17, 18] and the two pathway tools [20, 21].

 Our next main goals are to continue generating $\Omega{GW}(f)$ plots for both the Regimbau and Callister methods, understand the parameter distribution that leads to each plot result, such as merger rate, energy density, frequency etc, and understand how these parameters evolve with differences in mass and redshift distribution [17, 18].
-As an example of this pathway of research, recent work has been done on plots of mass distribution of mergers - each represented by a single mass of the merging pair - for different redshift values to see that as we scale mass distribution with redshift, the cut-off value for mass distribution gets larger and larger.
+Recent work has been conducted as part of this research on varying the mass distribution of mergers - each represented by a single mass of the merging pair - for different redshift values to see that as we scale mass distribution with redshift, the cut-off value for mass distribution gets larger and larger.
+Provided are some example variations in mass distribution scaled to be less than 100 solar masses as a starting model.

 We define the cut-off as follows: If we plot the change in mass merger rate with redshift against mass values as a power law, we see there is a point where the change in gradient with change in mass is negligible.
 The mass value that this occurs at, is the cut-off of the mass values.
-We plot this graph for a red shift of 0 (our reference frame) and a redshift of 2 as shown below in Figure 17.
+We plot this graph for redshifts from 0 (our reference frame) to a redshift of 2 as shown in Figure 17 below.
 We see that the cut-off values for mass distributions increase with redshift.
-Further work will need to be completed on breaking down the equations defining the change in merger rate with respect to peak merger mass, the overall probability distribution given particular mass distributions, and how all these values scale with redshift.